 It’s something I’ve been working on for some time — creating a vanilla vegan cake that didn’t fall in the middle.
 Eggs are not easy ingredients to replace, especially in cakes.
 But I think the challenge is well worth the effort because I feel the end result is a more peaceful and healthier cake.

 I found the explosion of flavor I was looking for by adding a teaspoonful of raspberry jam to the cupcakes before baking adding a nice, colorful touch to the cupcakes.
-I also flavored the Cream Frosting by using So Delicious Coconut Milk Hazelnut Creamer.
+I also flavored the Cream Frosting by using a dairy- free hazelnut creamer.
 What a nice touch!

-This punk offers you all a happy and safe Fourth of July.
-I think I’ve found a new way of spreading that slow-burning light – sharing recipes for healthier ways to eat that add a little balance in the world.
-I hope you’ll agree when you try these cupcakes with just the right balance of crispiness on the outside, tender cake in the middle and raspberry goodness throughout.
+I hope you’ll agree when you try these patriotic cupcakes with just the right balance of crispiness on the outside, tender cake in the middle and raspberry goodness throughout.

 Easy Vegan Vanilla Cake

 - 3 cups all-purpose flour

 - 1 ½ teaspoons baking soda

 - 1 teaspoon baking powder

 - 1 teaspoon salt